info663-sp24/mk-sandbox/pages/about.md

 ## About CollectionBuilder CSV

+This site was created by Morgan as a part of the demo in INFO 663 Metadata Design.
 This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: